Meeting Time: January 31, 2023 at 5:00pm PST

 • Default_avatar

-Stephanie Duncan over 1 year ago
+Stephanie Duncan almost 2 years ago

 I encourage the Sacramento City Council to support the use of USAI grant funds to purchase the Rook for the Sacramento Police Department.
 Officers need and utilize a variety of tactical tools to both do their job and keep suspects and victims safe during encounters.
 The Rook would allow police to maneuver closer to dangerous situations to extract hostages and communicate with individuals who are putting the lives of others at risk.
 The money used to purchase the Rook is not coming from the General Fund or taking funding away from any other group.
 In fact, the grant money can only be spent to purchase items such as the Rook.
 It is essential that SacPD officers have what is necessary to do their job and keep people safe.
 This purchase will aid in doing just that.